 Despite all the advancements and new consoles, you may sometimes be in the mood to revisit some of your favorite games that you played as a kid or teenager.
 Sifting through all the old PS3 games can feel overwhelming, but if you’re trying to figure out which games are still worth your time, we’ve compiled a list of recommendations.
+We’ve also gathered a list of the best PS1 games and PS2 games for the sake of nostalgia.

 Grand Theft Auto V

 The latest installment of Grand Theft Auto is a benchmark in terms of open-world design and narrative.
 The gorgeous, bustling streets and back roads of Los Santos are chock-full of stuff to do, while the title’s unprecedented three-protagonist system propels you through a gripping story lined with superb, multilayered heists and unforgettable sequences that owe as much to the voice acting as they do the tight vehicular handling.
+There are even quite a few Grand Theft Auto mods you can use if you’re playing it as a PC game.

 Read our full Grand Theft Auto V review